wletsou/bioinformatics/_pages/week2.md

 genoData.iterator <- GenotypeBlockIterator(genoData,snpInclude = pruned)
 ```

-Now we'll use PC-Relate to update the kinship coefficients for the entire sample based on the fact that the GRM is biased when genotypes are standardized to allele frequencies measures among related individuals.
-To get a corrected GRM, we supply PC-Relate with the PC results from PC-Air and the list of unrelated individuals for training the model:
+Now we'll use PC-Relate to update the kinship coefficients for the entire sample based on the fact that the GRM is biased when genotypes are standardized to allele frequencies measured among related individuals.
+To get a corrected GRM, we supply PC-Relate with the PC results from PC-AiR and the list of unrelated individuals for training the model:

 ```
 mypcrel <- pcrelate(genoData.iterator,pcs = mypcair$vectors[,1:10],training.set = mypcair$unrels) # kinship based on unrelated individuals